SteveJustin1963/tec-KB/README.md

 ## Iterate, new hypotheses or predictions
 https://github.com/SteveJustin1963/tec-TOUCH

-74C923 alternatives
-"Ken Stone; Just scan them with an 8 bit input and 8 bit output latch.
+74C923 alternatives, "Just scan them with an 8 bit input and 8 bit output latch.
 You are already scanning the 7seg display. there is the output scan already done for you.
 You will notice there is a header at the bottom of the 1E labeled Scan 7-0.
 That is there for this exact reason."
+(Ken Stone 2019)